Chrysostomos Dimitriou: World War II

+He then reportedly sent a telegram to Adolf Hitler declaring that the Jews of the island were under his authority.
+This telegram was viewed by those close to him, but it was lost due to an earthquake, making its authenticity difficult to confirm or deny.
 Dimitriou said he had followed the orders of the Archbishop of Athens, Damaskinos, who declared : "I have taken up my cross.
 I spoke to the Lord, and made up my mind to save as many Jewish souls as possible."